ronakadl56/SCM-FEE/README.md

-📝 Blog Page – Frontend Project
+# Blog Page – Frontend Project

-📌 Project Overview
+## 📌 Project Overview
 This is a modern and responsive Blog Page designed as a web-based platform for showcasing blog posts with a clean and engaging layout.
 The goal of the project was to deliver an aesthetically pleasing, well-structured, and interactive blog interface using core frontend technologies.
 It features structured content sections, interactive elements, and a consistent visual style to enhance user experience.

-🛠 Team Name: Sleepy Coder
+🚀 **Team Name: Sleepy Coder**

+---

-👥 Team Members
+## 👥 Team Members
-Rhythm – UI/UX & Styling
+- **Rhythm** – UI/UX & Styling

-Kavy – HTML & CSS
+- **Kavy** – HTML & CSS

-Rahul Gupta – JavaScript & Interactivity
+- **Rahul Gupta** – JavaScript & Interactivity

+---

-✅ Contributions
+## ✅ Contributions

-🎨 Rhythm
+### 🎨 Rhythm
-Designed the user interface and overall page layout
+- Designed the overall user interface and layout

-Created wireframes and user flow concepts
+- Created wireframes and design mockups for the blog page

-Worked on visual styling, color schemes, and typography
+- Selected color schemes, typography, and styling elements

-Ensured UI/UX consistency across all sections of the blog
+- Ensured a consistent and engaging user experience

+---

-🧱 Kavy
+### 🧱 Kavy
-Developed the HTML structure for blog content, sidebar, and navigation
+- Developed semantic HTML structure for all pages (Home, Blog Post, About)

-Implemented responsive CSS to ensure mobile and desktop compatibility
+- Implemented CSS for layout and responsiveness

-Structured semantic HTML for accessibility and SEO best practices

-Helped maintain layout alignment and consistency across devices
+- Focused on accessibility and proper content formatting
+- Maintained structural integrity across different devices

+---

-⚙️ Rahul Gupta
+### ⚙️ Rahul Gupta
-Developed JavaScript logic for interactive features (e.g., read more toggle, theme switch, comment form validation)
+- Implemented JavaScript for interactive elements (e.g., theme switch, read more/less)

-Implemented dynamic content display and animations
+- Managed DOM manipulation and event listeners

-Ensured smooth user interactions with event-driven programming
+- Ensured smooth transitions and user interactions

-Helped debug and optimize page load and interactivity
+- Handled form validations and minor animations

+---

-🙏 Thank You
+## 🙏 Thank You
 We appreciate your time and feedback.
-This blog page was created with collaboration, creativity, and a shared passion for building meaningful web experiences.
+This project was made with teamwork, dedication, and a shared goal to build something helpful and user-friendly.

-— Team Sleepy Coder ☕
+— _Team Sleepy Coder_ ☕